adamchainz/django-htmx/docs/installation.rst

    The middleware adds ``request.htmx``, as described in :doc:`middleware`.

-4. Add htmx and the django-htmx extension script to your pages with a :doc:`template tag <template_tags>`, available for Django templates and Jinja2.
+4. (Optional) Add htmx and the django-htmx extension script to your pages with a :doc:`template tag <template_tags>`, available for Django templates and Jinja2.
    In the typical case, with Django templates:

    .. code-block:: django